abragad/wp-bsky-autoposter/readme.txt

 = Can I customize how my posts appear on Bluesky? =

 Yes, you can customize the post template using placeholders for title, excerpt, link, and hashtags.
+You can also use the Smart Replacements feature to automatically convert specific words to hashtags, handles, or cashtags.

 = How does link tracking work? =

 The plugin can add UTM parameters to your post links when they're shared on Bluesky.
 This helps you track traffic coming from Bluesky in your analytics.
 You can configure the UTM parameters in the plugin settings, and use {id} and {slug} placeholders to include post-specific information.

+= How do Smart Replacements work? =

+Smart Replacements allow you to automatically replace specific words or phrases in your posts with hashtags, handles, or cashtags.
+For example, you can set up a rule to replace "bitcoin" with "#bitcoin".
+The replacements are applied to both the post title and excerpt, and they only match whole words to prevent unwanted replacements.

 == Screenshots ==